old-fashioned soft and buttery yeast rolls

 8

-Cover rolls and allow to rise in warm place until doubled in bulk; 30 - 45 minutes.
-When doubled in bulk, brush tops with melted butter and bake in 375 degree F oven for 18 - 20 minutes or until nicely browned.
-My oven runs hot so I usually bake @ 325 so tops do not brown before rolls are done inside.
+Cover rolls and allow to rise in warm place until doubled in bulk, about 30 - 45 minutes.
+When doubled in bulk, preheat the oven to 375 degrees F. Brush the tops of the rolls with melted butter and bake for 18 - 20 minutes, or until nicely browned.
+My oven runs hot so I usually bake at 325 so the tops do not brown before the rolls are done inside.
 Adjust your oven temp accordingly.

 • Brushing baked rolls with butter.